Esentepe, Bahceli, Tatlisu and the surrounding area

 The villa is ideally located to explore all of the North’s ‘must see’ attractions in a peaceful spot close to Bahceli in eastern Kyrenia.

-There are many bars and restaurants along the coast within minutes of the villa including the Roots Bar, Stevie's Bar, Emily's Bar, Joya (with large swimming pool), Bar-B (Great Meze), Jashans (Indian), Marina Bistro, Alkan's and Antique.
+There are many bars and restaurants along the coast within minutes of the villa including Roots Bar, Sea Breeze (Great Meze), Stevie's Bar, Joya (with large swimming pool), Bar-B, Almond Tree, Spice Garden (Indian), Marina Bistro, Alkan's and Antique.